opensearch-project/documentation-website/_ml-commons-plugin/ml-framework.md

 As of OpenSearch 2.6, the ML Framework supports text-embedding models.

-And after opensearch 2.11, the ML framework supports sparse encoding model.
+As of OpenSearch 2.11, the ML framework supports sparse encoding models.

 ### Model format